ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-The-DApp-IDE.rst

 specified folder

-"Local package Url" the content of this field can be pasted directly in AlethZero in order to use the ÐApp before uploading it.
+"Local package Url" the content of this field can be pasted directly in AlethZero in order to use the dapp before uploading it.

 -  *Upload and share package*